 The average age of a cocoa farmer is now over 50 because the younger generation cannot be attracted to the profession as the benefits are so poor.

-25% of all Fairtrade cocoa growers are women.
-Find out more about women cocoa farmers in Côte d’Ivoire with our long read ‘The New Queens of Cocoa‘ which shows the challenges they face and how they are increasingly taking charge of their own futures.
+Find out more about these women cocoa farmers in our long read ‘The New Queens of Cocoa‘ which shows the challenges they face and how they are increasingly taking charge of their own futures.

 8. Education is key to the future of cocoa farming communities

 Fairtrade Africa currently trains cocoa farmers in financial management, governance, good agricultural practices, gender equality and child labour.

 This forms part of the Fairtrade West Africa Cocoa Program, which started in 2016 and is now in its 7th year.